 Redbubble cons:

 - The upload and design process (placing and sizing the graphic on the merch) is a lot clunkier.
-Even though you do it on the same page, different products will pull up different design settings, which can be confusing.
+Even though you do it on the same page, different products will pull up inexplicably different user interfaces, which can be confusing.

 - Prices can get high if you adjust for a higher payout.